LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-say.md

 &nbsp;

-Sadness is lame in the money world; better take a pill; your problem is not soved; there is no time for us while we are rushing in stories.
+Sadness is lame in the money world; better take a pill; your problem is not solved; there is no time for us while we are rushing in stories.

 &nbsp;